Founder

 Jessica has twin teenage boys and a cat.
 She enjoys being active, rock climbing, rollerblading, and being in nature.

-James robinson, LPC-Temp
+James robinson, MA

 James is passionate about helping clients become better connected with themselves and others.
 He believes that when people are healthy and connected, they can find the freedom to live a life of purpose and passion.